-An Experimental Downlink Multiuser MIMO System with Distributed and Coherently-Coordinated Transmit Antennas
+IMPLEMENTATION ASPECTS OF DOWNLINK MULTIUSER MIMO SYSTEM WITH DISTRIBUTED AND COHERENTLY-COORDINATED TRANSMIT ANTENNAS

-Dragan Samardzija, Howard Huang, Reinaldo Valenzuela and Theodore Sizer Bell Laboratories, Alcatel-Lucent, 791 Holmdel-Keyport Road, New Jersey, 07733, USA e-mail: dragan, hchuang, rav, ts2@alcatel-lucent.com
+Dragan Samardzija, Howard Huang, Clark Woodworth, Susan Walker, Reinaldo Valenzuela and Theodore Sizer

+Alcatel-Lucent, Bell Laboratories, 791 Holmdel-Keyport Road, New Jersey, 07733, USA

+ABSTRACT

-Abstract- In this paper we present a multiuser MIMO experimental system and the corresponding indoor measurement results that demonstrate power of distributed and coherently-coordinated downlink transmit antennas using zero-forcing (ZF) beamforming.
-We present experimental performance under different conditions and communication scenarios.
-We consider different transmit power levels, number of transmit antennas, resolution of channel state information (CSI) quantizer as well as CSI feedback channel data rates.
-We demonstrate significant gains even in the presence of practical impairments.
+In this paper we present implementation aspects of a multiuser MIMO experimental system and the corresponding indoor measurement results that demonstrate power of distributed and coherently-coordinated downlink transmit antennas using zero-forcing (ZF) beamforming.
+We present functional partitioning between a DSP and FPGA platform and give implementation details and required resources.
+We demonstrate significant gains as well as moderate implementation requirements.

-I. INTRODUCTION
+1. INTRODUCTION

 In the MIMO broadcast channel (MIMO-BC), a transmitter with multiple antennas sends information over a given bandwidth to multiple receivers.
 Recent works [1] have shown that the sum capacity of the MIMO-BC can be achieved by means of a nonlinear precoding technique at the transmitter known as dirty paper coding (DPC) [2].
-Using channel state information (CSI) and a priori knowledge of the users' data signals, dirty paper coding transmits to multiple users simultaneously so that interference among users' signals is greatly reduced.
 Unfortunately, this technique has high computational complexity and is difficult to implement in practice.

 Beamforming is a simpler, suboptimal technique where signals are simultaneously transmitted to multiple users on beams formed by weighting the phases and amplitudes of the transmitted signals.
 A particular type of beamforming known as zero-forcing (ZF) uses CSI at the transmitter to form noninterfering beams.
-It has been shown to achieve the sumcapacity of the MIMO-BC asymptotically as the number of users grows without bound [3] and achieves a significant fraction of the DPC capacity for a finite number of users [4].
+It has been shown to achieve the sumcapacity of the MIMO-BC asymptotically as the number of users grows without bound and achieves a significant fraction of the DPC capacity for a finite number of users [3].

-ZF beamforming techniques have been considered in wireless cellular communication systems for increasing downlink spectral efficiency.
-Typically, multiple transmit antennas are co-located at a base station so that beams formed by a given base are non-interfering.
+Typically, multiple transmit antennas are co-located at a base station so that beams formed by a given base are noninterfering (see [4] for experimental results).
 However, a user receiving a signal from the beam of one base may experience interference from another base's beam.
-In channels where the angular spread is sufficiently small, this intercell interference could be reduced by coordinating base stations so that a given area is not simultaneously illuminated by beams from different base stations.

 Alternatively, one could perform ZF beamforming over antennas that are spatially distributed throughout the network.
 If CSI is known throughout the network for each user and the base stations transmit in a coordinated manner, then ideally the users would experience no intercell interference and the spectral efficiency would be greatly improved.
 A high-speed backhaul network would be required to connect the base stations.
 Either CSI would need to be transferred among base stations so that the ZF antenna weights are calculated locally at each base, or the CSI would be transferred to a common point where ZF antenna weights are computed and then distributed to each antenna.
 Realistically, a fully coordinated macro-cellular network would require significant long-term planning.
 However, near-term applications could include an in-building pico-cell network or a limited outdoor area for hotspot coverage.
 These applications would be ideally suited for coordinated transmission since the need for spectral efficiency is high and the relatively short distances between base stations makes coordination feasible.

-In this paper we describe an experimental prototype that was built for demonstrating ZF beamforming across spatially distributed antennas.
-In Section II we present the system model.
-In Section III we describe the experimental system implementation including the transmitter, receiver, and CSI feedback mechanism.
-In Section IV we present various experimental results.
-We conclude in Section V.
+In this paper we present implementation aspects of an experimental system that was built for demonstrating ZF beamforming across spatially distributed antennas.
+Originally, the system was introduced in [5] focusing on the corresponding experimental results.
+In Section 2, we present the system model.
+In Section 3, we describe the experimental system implementation including the transmitter, receiver, and CSI feedback mechanism.
+In Section 4, we present some experimental results.
+We conclude in Section 5.

-II.
-SYSTEM MODEL
+2. SYSTEM MODEL